The Antidote to Suffering? Acceptance.

 You don’t have to like something to accept it.

-My client doesn’t have to like the idea that he got the short stack of accounts.
+My client doesn’t have to like the idea that he has the short stack of accounts.
 The key is not to deny the reality of the situation.
 It just is.

 Recognize emotion as a natural part of the human experience.